Public art: Curated public art

+Public light sculpture installation by Grimanesa Amorós, Prospect Park, Brooklyn, 2018.
+Commissioned by BRIC.

 The term "curated public art" is used to define the way of producing public art that significantly takes into account the context, the process, and the different actors involved.
 It defines itself slightly differently from the top-down approaches of direct commissioning.

 If it mainly designates the fact that a curator conducts and supervises the realization of a public artwork for a third party, it can also mean that the artwork is produced by a community or public who commissions a work in collaboration with a curator-mediator.

-For the first, significant examples of these prospective manners of commissioning art projects have been established by the Public Art Fund launched by Doris C. Freedman in 1977, with a new approach in the way the percent for art was used, or the public art funds of Geneva with the Neon Parallax project involving a very large urban environnement in 2005.

 For the second one, can refer to Les Nouveaux Commanditaires launched by Fondation de France with François Hers in 1990 with the idea that a project can respond to a community's wish.
 The New York High Line from 2009 is a good example, although less art is involved.
 The doual'art project in Douala (Cameroon, 1991) is based on a commissioning system that brings together the community, the artist, and the commissioning institution for the realization of the project.